-The NEC Society, in partnership with the Section of Pediatric Surgery at the University of Michigan, is thrilled to open registration for the NEC Symposium, taking place June 2 – 5, 2019 at the Michigan League in Ann Arbor.
-The NEC Symposium is partially funded through an Engagement Award from the Patient-Centered Outcomes Research Institute (PCORI).
+The NEC Society, in partnership with the Section of Pediatric Surgery at the University of Michigan, is thrilled present the NEC Symposium, June 2 – 5, 2019 at the Michigan League in Ann Arbor.
+The NEC Symposium is made with support from the Patient-Centered Outcomes Research Institute (PCORI) and the National Institute of Child Health and Human Development (NICHD).

-The meeting will convene some of the most committed NEC stakeholders from around the world to focus on the meeting’s theme of “Breaking Down the Barriers of NEC Prevention and Treatment.”
-The goal is to develop strategies that drive patient-centered outcomes research and comparative effectiveness research in an effort to improve outcomes for babies at risk of NEC and their families.
+The meeting will convene some of the most committed NEC stakeholders to focus on the meeting’s theme of “Breaking Down the Barriers of NEC Prevention and Treatment.”
+The goal is to develop strategies that drive patient-centered outcomes research in an effort to improve outcomes for babies at risk of NEC and their families.

 The NEC Symposium will feature 51 academic and patient-family faculty members focused on critical topics that will guide research, including: